Kubotan: Trademark

-Over time the registered name "Kubotan" (sometimes erroneously spelled or marketed as "Kubaton") has been eroded and genericized to include many knockoffs and imitations of the original design.
+Over time the registered name "Kubotan" (sometimes erroneously spelled or marketed as "Kubaton") has been eroded and genericized to include many knockoffs and imitations of the original design (IE: Monadnock Persuader™).
 Some incorporate spikes, tapered ends, and other modifications that were not part of the original invention.
 "Ninja" keychain weapons, often enhanced with blades, hidden darts, and tear gas, have also been marketed and sold as Kubotans.
 However, they are copycats and are more properly classified as generic self-defence keychain sticks (SDKS) or generic self-defence pocket weapons.
 The term 'pocket stick' is also sometimes used to classify such hand weapons.